 Your Big Idea

-Applications have now closed for Your Big Idea, a project calling for proposals for ambitious ideas ready to be developed into contemporary arts projects.
-The winning idea will receive $5,000 seed funding in addition to a tailored project development package; a unique opportunity to work closely with Arts Northern Rivers to leverage further funding opportunities and gain access to industry networks.
+Your Big Idea was a seed funding project delivered by Arts Northern Rivers, calling for proposals for ambitious ideas ready to be developed into contemporary arts projects.
+The winning ideas received $5,000 seed funding in addition to a tailored project development package.

 Applications were assessed by a panel of highly regarded industry leaders.
 The project called for original concepts must at the cutting edge of visual arts, experimental, performance, theatre, live art, music, sound, dance or interdisciplinary contemporary arts practice.

 The tailored Project Development phase worked closely with Arts Northern Rivers to hone their project ready for funding, leveraging Arts Northern Rivers’ expertise and access to industry networks and expert knowhow across various sectors.

 The project received an overwhelming response, emphasising the creative talent residing in the Northern Rivers.
 In 2020 Arts Northern Rivers awarded a winner, plus funded each of the remaining five finalists $3,000 seed funding each to realise their ambitious ideas spanning across the cutting edge of interdisciplinary and contemporary arts practices.

 The 2020 Your Big Idea winners were Peter Castaldi and Arianna Bosi from Dashboard Animals, for their idea ‘#onlyinoceanshores’.

 Taking the InSideOut Lightbox, a collaborative exhibition and performance space within a shopping centre precinct, from POP-UP to permanent, the idea is to establish on-going activity to nurture an artistic environment, where everyone assumes there is none.